crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 ## Learning objectives

-* Become familiar with popular open source host- and network-based firewalls, their key features, and their common use cases
+* Become familiar with popular open source host and network firewalls, their key features, and their common use cases
 * Become familiar with popular open source host- and network-based IDS, their key features, and their common use cases
 * Become familiar with popular open source security event management technologies, their key features, and their common use cases
 * Become familiar with popular open source packet analyzers, their key features, and their common use cases